LCAV/audioROS/experiments/2020_12_4_moving/PROTOCOL.md

 <!-- quick and dirty notes, to be written out later -->

 - First dataset (recorded Thursday): send constant thrust to drone and record the response, to be used as reference for external power source signal.
-- We abandoned these experiments because the communication with the Crazyflie broke whenever we use a "too high" thrust command.
-Instead, we do "moving" experiments.

 ## Description